-- If bullying is suspected or reported, the incident is dealt with as soon as possible by the member of staff who has been approached; - If it is deemed necessary, the staff member will to seek the support of the appropriate PSO or a Member of SLT - A clear account of the incident is recorded and passed on to the appropriate PSO and recorded on PARS (asa behavior incident as bullying, giving the specific type).
-See appendix 2 - The PSO/ Member of SLT will interview the individuals concerned - An RJ session will be initiated (when both parties feel the timing is correct), in order for reconciliation to take place. - Parents will be informed as necessary. - A bullying contract may be completed at this point (see appendix 3) - The victim and perpetrator will be monitored and a follow up meeting will be arranged if necessary. - Appropriate staff (including external agencies when necessary) will be kept informed of the individual student needs and support mechanisms.
+- If bullying is suspected or reported, the incident is dealt with as soon as possible by the member of staff who has been approached; - If it is deemed necessary, the staff member will to seek the support of the appropriate PSO (Pastoral Support Officer) or a Member of SLT (Senior Leadership Team) - A clear account of the incident is recorded and passed on to the appropriate PSO and recorded on PARS/SYNERGY/CPOMS (as a behavior/safeguarding incident as bullying, giving the specific type). - The PSO/PL (Progress Leader)/Member of SLT will interview the individuals concerned - An RJ session will be initiated (when both parties feel the timing is correct), in order for reconciliation to take place - Parents will be informed of the situation, progress and the consequences - We will discuss the likely consequences with the target of the bullying and where we can take their views into account on the consequences.
+On some occasions this may not be possible. - A bullying contract may be completed at this point (see appendix 2) - The target and perpetrator will be monitored and a follow up meeting will be arranged if necessary. - Appropriate staff (including external agencies when necessary) will be kept informed of the individual student needs and support mechanisms. - A checklist for bullying will followed by the pastoral team. - Procedures for tracking bullying will be managed by the lead SLT I/C of bullying - Procedures for addressing bullying will be monitored and adhered to.
+The policy will be reviewed termly.